openstack-archive/tripleo-docs/doc/source/contributions/contributions.rst

 How to Contribute
 =================

-|project| source code is available.
-You can contribute code to individual
+|project| source code is publicly available.
+You can contribute code to
-projects, documentation, report bugs and vulnerabilities, request features.
+individual projects, documentation, report bugs and vulnerabilities, request features.

 Contributing Code
 -----------------